 To create an automated birthday campaign, follow these steps.

-- Enter a campaign name and click the drop-down menu to choose a list.
+- Enter a campaign name and click the drop-down menu to choose an audience.

 - Click Begin.